MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Entra_ID_Identities.md

 This is the first in a series of labs for Azure Administrators.
 In this lab, you learn about users and groups.
 Users and groups are the basic building blocks for an identity solution.

-This lab requires an Azure subscription.
-Your subscription type may affect the availability of features in this lab.
-You may change the region, but the steps are written using **East US**.
+This lab requires you to have permissions to manage users and groups.
+Your user account should be assigned atleast a User Adminstrator and a Group Administrator in the tenant where you will be performing this.

 ## Estimated timing: 30 minutes